 Anyone can use the following 'live' GISsurfer map to help learn about UTM coordinates.
 This map with a UTM grid will work in most browsers on most devices including cell phones.

 The map is displayed by GISsurfer which is a general purpose web map based on the Leaflet map API (Application Program Interface).
 GISsurfer features that support UTM coordinates include search, geolocation and link to this map.

 New for 2023: There are now some tutorial videos to help you learn about GISsurfer.
 For links to those videos, open the GISsurfer homepage (https://gissurfer.com), click the green 'Menu' button and go to the Help page.

 As you zoom in the grid will become more detailed.
 Note that different basemaps let you zoom in different amounts.
 Use the Menu button to toggle the UTM coordinates grid on/off.

-While the map is open you can now display data from *any* public-facing (i.e. no login required) ArcGIS server along with a USNG grid on top of that data.
+While the map is open you can now display data from *any* public-facing (i.e. no login required) ArcGIS server along with a UTM grid on top of that data.
 To get started, click the basemap button (next to the 'Menu' button) then under the 'Overlay' heading, click "Add GIS overlays".
 In the popup that appears, click 'Help'.

 For more information about GISsurfer, please visit the GISsurfer homepage.